jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 < Picture 38: non public nested command member, not referenced by the command definition >

-And even when it’s public then it has to be written right before entering the nested command, just like a procedure call.
+And even when it’s public then it has to be written right before entering the nested command, just like a command call.

 < Picture 39: public nested command member referenced by the command definition just before entrance >

-You can recognize an embedded procedure by the fact that they’re not calls, nor procedure references.
+You can recognize an embedded command by the fact that they’re not calls, nor command references.
 So they (usually) have no lines:

-< picture 40: embedded procedures.
+< picture 40: embedded commands.
 Mark the ones that are nested commands with a color >

 Perhaps jumping might change that and the nested commands might get lines, but no lines that end up outside the command definition.